ScorpionBytes/h3-cli/README.md

 If everything's installed correctly, you should see the h3-cli help text.

+## Upgrading h3-cli

+We release new features, bug fixes, and other updates for the h3-cli every month.
+Upgrading your installation is easy:

+#### Via git

+If you used `git clone` to install the repo, then simply run `git pull` to install the latest version.

+#### Via zip download

+If you downloaded the repo as a zip file, then re-download the zip file and unzip it to the same location (ie. replace your existing h3-cli installation with the new zip).

 ## Getting started

 ### 1. Verify connectivity with the API